 An administrator could log in and have a view into the entire district.
 So, every school that’s using ST Math, that administrator can drill down and look at the data from the school level, to the grade level, to the class level, to the student level.

 Are you interested in taking a deeper dive into what’s new with ST Math for the 2020-2021 school year?
-Visit our brand new ‘What’s New’ webpage on stmath.com/whats-new to get more details on the student, teacher, and administrator experience or make sure to explore the resources below.
+Visit our ‘What’s New’ webpage on stmath.com/whats-new to get more details on the student, teacher, and administrator experience or make sure to explore the resources below.